 This is a Smiths W10 watch supplied to and issued by the British Army in 1969.
 The watch was part of a contract that Smiths won to supply the army with a General Service watch, they supplied the watches for the years from 1967 - 1970.
 The watch has an all stainless steel case and the movement inside is protected from magnetic fields by an iron dial and an iron dust cover which sits inside the case back.

-The movement of the watch is Smiths 27.CS which has been significantly improved with a Breguet-overcoil balance spring.
+The movement of the watch is Smiths 60466E, based on the 27.CS but with a significantly improved Breguet-overcoil balance spring.
 The movement also features a device to stop the mechanism when the winding crown is pulled out, this allows the movement to be accurately set to a reference time source and was part of the original military specification.

 The dial conforms to military specification - that is having a dark base colour and large, legible numerals in white, along with a minute / seconds track.
 The watch dial and hands had a luminous compound to allow them to be read in the dark, although this is almost completely exhausted now.
 The dial bears the pheon which is used to identify all British military property.